 On the first day of your tour, take in some interesting attractions in downtown Montréal, all family-friendly and within walking distance of each other.

-At the McGill University grounds, the Redpath Museum is a natural history museum chronicling evolution from the primordial to the present and featuring a permanent exhibit on the history and diversity of Québec, which include fossils, minerals, and zoological specimens.
+At the McGill University grounds, the Redpath Museum is a natural history museum chronicling evolution from the primordial to the present and featuring a permanent exhibit on the history and diversity of Québec, which includes fossils, minerals, and zoological specimens.
 World culture exhibits focus on Egypt, Africa, and Oceania.

 The McCord Museum is another great stop and one of the most important historical museums in Canada.
 Celebrating Montréal life past and present—its people, artisans, communities, and metropolitan area—the Museum offers stimulating exhibitions, educational and cultural activities, and innovative Internet projects.

 For hockey fans, the Montréal Canadiens Hall of Fame and Bell Centre should not be missed.
 The Hall of Fame recounts through objects, pictures, and interactive screens, many of the historic moments of the Montréal Canadiens, the team that has enlivened crowds since its founding in 1909.
 The Bell Centre is where the Habs currently play their home games and where spirited rivalries continue to entertain the team’s followers.
-The public space just beside the Bell Centre has been defined as Centennial Plaza where, in addition to statues of four hockey legends, you can see the silver plates from every Stanley Cup the team has brought home and read more than 20,000 fan messages to their idols.
+The public space just beside the Bell Centre has been defined as Centennial Plaza where, in addition to statues of four hockey legends, you can see the silver plates from every Stanley Cup the team has brought home and read more than 20,000 messages from fans to their idols.

 For your own battle of the blades, head to the Atrium at Le 1000 De La Gauchetière, a superb indoor ice rink offering visitors the chance to skate under a giant dome, regardless of what the weather is like outside, and at any time of the year!
 No skates?
 No problem.
 Equipment rental, including helmets, is available on-site for an enjoyable, safe, family activity.